artem-zinnatullin/jet-image-loader/README.md

 JetImageLoader load, cache, show, do it again!
 ================

-fast and powerfull image loader with memory and storage caching for your Windows Phone 8+ projects!
+Fast and powerful image loader with memory and storage caching for your Windows Phone 8+ projects!

 (Many ideas were taken from [UniversalImageLoader for Android](https://github.com/nostra13/Android-Universal-Image-Loader))